Lukeaalbert/mock-streaming-platform/README.md

 SUGGEST SIMILAR:   7 <content-id> <br />

 <b> content </b> <br />
-content.h includes the Content class, as well as the Series and Movie child classes. content.cpp includes the implementation for these classes. <br /> <br />
+content.h includes the Content class, as well as the Series and Movie child classes. content.cpp includes the implementation for these classes. <br />

 <b> user </b> <br />
-user.h includes the User class, and jsonparser.cpp includes the user class implementation. <br /> <br />
+user.h includes the User class, and jsonparser.cpp includes the user class implementation. <br />

 <b> strmsrv </b> <br />
 strmsrv.h includes the Strmsrv class, which holds vectors of content and users as private data members. strmsrv.cpp includes the implementation for this classes.
-These implementation serve as the main logic for menu commands. <br /> <br />
+These implementation serve as the main logic for menu commands. <br />

 <b> jsonparser </b> <br />
-jsonparser.h includes the Jsonparser class, and jsonparser.cpp includes the unique json parser implementation for data input. <br /> <br />
+jsonparser.h includes the Jsonparser class, and jsonparser.cpp includes the unique json parser implementation for data input. <br />

 <b> dataExp </b> <br />
-dataExp.json is sample input. <br /> <br />
+dataExp.json is sample input. <br />

 <b> mainStream </b> <br />
-mainStream.cpp has the main() function and implement the main logic of running this program. <br /> <br />
+mainStream.cpp has the main() function and implement the main logic of running this program. <br />

 For more information, please see the various files.
 Especially the header files.
-Information on specific methods and implementations can be found there.
-Thanks!
+Information on specific methods and implementations can be found there. <b> Thanks! </b>